MGDIS/core-ui/packages/mg-components/src/components/molecules/inputs/mg-input-rich-text-editor/readme.md

 The sanitizer is configured by default to allow commonly used tags and attributes in a rich text editor while blocking potentially dangerous content like `<script>` tags or inline JavaScript attributes.

-### Utility Methods

-The component provides several methods to retrieve content in different formats:

-- `getHTML()`: Retrieves the content in HTML format
-- `getText()`: Retrieves the content in plain text format

 <!-- Auto Generated Below -->